kingszun/UniAD/README.md

 ## Highlights <a name="high"></a>

 - :oncoming_automobile: **Planning-oriented philosophy**: UniAD is a Unified Autonomous Driving algorithm framework following a planning-oriented philosophy.
-Instead of standalone modular design and multi-task learning, we cast a series of tasks, including perception, prediciton and planning tasks hierarchically.
+Instead of standalone modular design and multi-task learning, we cast a series of tasks, including perception, prediction and planning tasks hierarchically.
 - :trophy: **SOTA performance**: All tasks within UniAD achieve SOTA performance, especially prediction and planning (motion: 0.71m minADE, occ: 63.4% IoU, planning: 0.31% avg.Col)

 ## News <a name="news"></a>